Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 The private networks and DNS zones will do us no good, if they are not used.
 It would be a terrible waste to just leave them collecting dust.
 Get the point?
 Get it?
 Like the end... **point**!
 My mom thinks I'm funny.

 For storage accounts and web app services:

-> 3 Blob storage accounts and 2 web apps in total.
-Suggest your team split the work.
+> That is, 3 storage accounts and 2 web apps in total.
+We suggest your team split the work.
+See also the shortcut details below.

 1. Create [private endpoints](https://learn.microsoft.com/azure/private-link/private-endpoint-overview)